Inner Strength: The Pros and Cons

 Simply love myself.
 As I began to love myself it became inherently easy to love others, too.

-With my found self love I came to know that I am an enneagram one.
+With my new found self love I came to know that I am an enneagram one.
 I am a perfectionist and I hold myself to high standards.
 I also am an overcomer of obstacles.
 I rarely see something as unobtainable or impossible.
 I see the good in most everyone and am exploding with positivity.
 It is unusual for me to be emotional (something I am trying to open myself up to).
 I am steady as steady can be.
 I thrive feeling safe.

 Taking control of my health and my body fueled me and I began to thrive.